maodus/UnpluggedDeluxe/README.md

 	└── YOURENOROCKNROLLFUN/</code> </pre>

 The first step in the custom installation process will be to simply copy and paste any of your subdirectories (*preferably CONSTANTMOTION*) and rename it to `ZSONGNAME`.
+For example, if you were importing the song *Know Your Enemy*, you would name the folder `ZKNOWYOURENEMY`.
 The **Z** prefix is necessary because it is how the plugin recognizes custom content.
 All custom content **MUST** be prefixed with a **Z**.

  **CONSTANTMOTION** is recommended as the DLC of choice because it has the longest running time (06:57).
 Any standard DLC song shorter than the running time of the song you import will end abruptly.